Understanding Autism, Gender Identity & Gender Diversity

 Gender identity is a personal concept that describes one’s internal experience of gender.
 This is influenced by the individual’s external experience of gender or how the rest of the world treats them based on the gender they were assigned at birth.

 Gender dysphoria is the experience of being assigned a different gender at birth than the gender one actually is on the inside.
-There is some early research showing people on the autism spectrum seem to experience more gender dysphoria than neurotypical individuals.
+There is some early research showing people on the autism spectrum may experience gender dysphoria more often than neurotypical individuals.

-Scientific research on this is just beginning, but small-scale studies suggest that social and communication differences between autistic brains and neurotypical brains can increase the experience of gender dysphoria in people with autism, leading to greater differences in gender self-expression.
+Scientific research on this is just beginning, but small-scale studies suggest that social and communication differences between autistic brains and neurotypical brains may increase the experience of gender dysphoria in people with autism, leading to greater differences in gender self-expression.

 Gender Identity, Dysphoria & Diversity in People With Autism

 Gender identity is the personal concept of one’s gender experience.
 This is typically described as male or female, but it is increasingly considered a spectrum of experience.

 For most of the population, the gender they are assigned at birth is the gender they identify with.
 However, some people do not identify with their natal gender, or the gender they are perceived to be from birth.
 This can lead to gender dysphoria.
 Previously, this was called gender identity disorder, however, the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) updated the terminology in 2013 to reflect that gender dysphoria is not a disorder.

-Gender dysphoria is no longer considered a disorder, but it does indicate structural differences in the brain and body compared to cisgender people.
+While gender dysphoria is no longer considered a disorder, it does indicate structural differences in the brain and body compared to cisgender people.
 Gender role is the outward appearance or performance of gender, and for cisgender people, these are congruous.
 For someone who is transgender, gender fluid, or gender neutral, the gender they perceive themselves to be and the gender others perceive them to be will be different.